 Physical exam and review of medical history.
 Along with examining the rash, your doctor may ask when symptoms appeared and what happened around that time.
 For example, did you:

 Patch test.
 Certain types of dermatitis might suggest contact allergy.
-If your doctor suspects contact dermatitis, they may ask you to wear skin patches containing small amounts of possible allergens for 2 days.
+If your doctor suspects contact dermatitis, they may ask you to wear skin patches containing small amounts of possible allergens for two days.
 If you are allergic to the substance, you should develop a local itchy rash.
 The doctor will do a follow-up exam to check your reaction, usually two days after you remove the patch.

 The doctor may need to see you more than once to make an accurate diagnosis.
 If you are seeing a general doctor, they may refer you to a specialist like a dermatologist or allergist.

 Eczema is different for everyone, but knowing what irritates your eczema will help you manage the symptoms.